LUCIFER LUCIFER

 physical changes).
 The Nightmare is the only purgatory where

 metamorphosis occurs.
-Why this is, it’s never answered.
+Why this is, no one really knows.

 The only way out of the Nightmare (or any of the realms for that matter) is through what’s known as a